-What’s the Difference between Homeschool Transcripts and Course Descriptions?
+What’s the Difference between Homeschool Transcripts

 - If a homeschool high schooler is transferring to regular school settings (especially public schools), those schools often ask for BOTH a transcript and course descriptions.